mainej/schema-voyager/doc/datomic-inference.md

 So, you've decided to use the inference tools, and you promise to do it responsibly (Schema Voyager and its maintainers are not responsible for any damage caused by using these tools).

-The recommended approach is to use inference as a start to a manually maintained file.
+There's a command line tool for printing inferences.
-There's a command line tool for making and printing inferences.
+Use its output as the start of your supplemental schema file.
 First ensure you have an [alias](/doc/installation-and-usage.md#As-an-alias) for Schema Voyager.

 ```sh